GreenWaves-Technologies/FaceReID/documentation/quantization_instruction.md

 Eventually new folder `results` will be created with 26 *.json files of quantized model in it and subfolder `activations_dump` inside.
 Directory `results` contains quantized weights and biases.
 Directory `activations_dump` contains input and output of each layer.
 We'll need it to have a possibility to compare results on GAP with desirable.
-File `norm_list.h` contains norm parameters of all layers in network, which is responsible for separator position in fixed point calculation.
+File ` param_layer_quant.h` contains quantization parameters of all layers in network.

 ## Run test on GAP